 Some of the following 5 tips to Increase Your Net Income in Germany might sound a little ridiculous or even stupid to you (they do so for us as well 😄), but we do not make these rules.
 We just want to educate you.
 The government creates the rules and you certainly do not want to get into a fight with Finanzamt or German social security (like public pension or health insurance).

 Tip #1 for More Net Income in Germany: Capital-forming Benefits

 With capital-forming benefits, you not just have a higher net income in Germany, you also invest money for Your Future.
 By law, there are various ways to Invest your capital-forming benefits that might be limited by your employer.
-If your employer gives you complete freedom how you want to invest your capital-forming benefits, feel free to reach out to us and we will help you find the best way to save and invest your capital-forming benefits.
+If your employer gives you complete freedom on how you want to invest your capital-forming benefits, feel free to reach out to us.
+We will help you find the best way to save and invest your capital-forming benefits.

 Investment possibilities for your capital-forming benefits include:

-Real Estate loan: Your employer can pay your 40€ per month directly to your bank you financed your Property with.
-As this does not work with every bank, it is important to choose a Good Bank for your financing that gives you options with your loan.
+- Real Estate loan: Your employer can pay your 40€ per month directly to the bank you financed your Property with.
+This does not work with every bank.
+That’s why it is important to choose a Good Bank for your financing that gives you options with your loan.

-Savings plan: This option allows you to Invest your capital-forming benefits in ETFs & Mutual Funds.
-The only downside is, that you cannot combine your Savings Account for your capital-forming benefits with your Private Brokerage Account that you might have already.
+- Savings plan: This option allows you to Invest your capital-forming benefits in ETFs & Mutual Funds.
+The only downside is, that you can’t combine your Savings Account, for your capital-forming benefits, with your Private Brokerage Account, that you might have already.

 We believe that none of these Investment Options is generally the best for everyone.
-The best way to use your capital-forming benefits always depends on your personal situation, your investment goals (like Passive Income), your financial situation, and many more factors.
+The best way to use your capital-forming benefits always depends on your personal situation.
+More precisely, your investment goals (like passive income), your financial situation, and many more factors.

 Tip #2 for More Net Income in Germany: Non-cash Benefits